kevemueller/jgc/README.md

 ### JAXB
 Major obstacles were observed.
 The aim was to fully automate the DAO layer implementation classes based on the XML Schema defition.
 Some choices observed by GnuCash are hard to map with JAXB.
-JAXB as well as its code generator (xjc) also have severe shortfalls which can only be partially worked around with existing tools [Maven jaxb2 plugin](https://github.com/highsource/maven-jaxb2-plugin).
+JAXB as well as its code generator (xjc) also have severe shortcomings which can only be partially worked around with existing tools [Maven jaxb2 plugin](https://github.com/highsource/maven-jaxb2-plugin).
 #### xjc can generate object tree references only for the built-in types xs:id/xs:idref
 As the references used in the document did not fit into the value space of xs:id, as custom type had to be used, hence  references had to be